A team of global experts answering your questions

 Watch the webcast below and keep scrolling to read more about the expert panel.

-Click the settings toggle in the bottom right corner to watch the video with English subtitles.
-Check back soon to catch-up on the webinar with subtitles in Arabic and Spanish.
+Click the settings toggle in the bottom right corner to watch the video with English, Spanish, Arabic or French subtitles.

 About the host and panelists